WE'RE PROUD TO BE

 ISPM15 is The Australian Wood Packaging Certification Scheme to prevent the global spread of timber pests thorough packaging used in international trade.
 All Timberlink products that have been kiln dried at either our Tarpeena or Bell Bay mill comply with ISPM15 according to the heat treatment requirement.
 Our certification claim is stated on all our invoices and delivery dockets.

 We define sustainably managed as the management of plantations to maintain their full range of environmental, social and economic values.
 We use forest management certification to provide assurance that the logs we source have been legally harvested from sustainably managed forests and plantations.
-Almost all of Timberlink’s timber suppliers have formal Forest Certification under at least one of the major forest certification standards used in Australia, Responsible Wood (Australian member of PEFC International) and FSC.
-Any uncertified supply still needs to be formally controlled in order for us to achieve both our Responsible Wood and FSC certifications which confirms that the wood doesn’t arise from a controversial source as defined by AS4707.
+Almost all of Timberlink’s timber suppliers have formal Forest Certification under at least one of the major forest certification standards used in Australia.
+Any uncertified supply still needs to be formally controlled in order for us to achieve our certifications which confirms that the wood doesn’t arise from a controversial source as defined by AS4707.

-The majority of log supply to our Bell Bay Manufacturing Facility is dual certified to both FSC® and PEFC/Responsible Wood.
+The majority of log supply to our Bell Bay Manufacturing Facility is dual certified.
 Read our Sustainability Report for more detail.

-No. We only use Australian plantation pine to make our products.
+No. We only use Australian plantation pine logs to make our products.

 WHERE TO BUY